 The teachers, Deputy Principals and Principal are the contact when a concern is about individual children or teachers.

 Matt and his wife Lauren have lived in Swanbourne since 2007.
-With a daughter in Year Two and a son in Kindy, they are both proud parents and active in the school community.
+With a daughter in Year Three and a son in Pre-primary they are both proud parents and active in the school community.
 A graduate of the Australian Institute of Company Directors, and with a Bachelor of Engineering, Matt has been a Board member at Swanbourne since 2018.

 Professionally, Matt leads a successful vocational education and training business focused on supporting young people into work and job pathways.
 Prior to this Matt held senior operational roles with BHP and a variety of companies servicing the resources sector.